 Sensitive Personal Data.
 There is no Sensitive Personal Data collected and processed under the FSM process.
 However, it is recognised the economic situation of eligible parents/guardians must be handled within strictest confidence, whilst carrying out the claiming of additional funding from the DfE.

 Retention of Personal Data.
-The data collected to support FSM is held until the child reaches the age of 19 years old.
+The data collected to support FSM is held until the Student leaves an LGfL connected school or college.
 Schools and LAs may hold the data obtained from the FSM Checker for longer due to the requirements of the Finance Act if it is used to apply for the Pupil Premium.
-This time period is to enable ease of checking by schools to allow the claiming of Pupil Premium as appropriate throughout the duration of a child’s education.
+This time period is to enable ease of checking by schools to allow the claiming of Pupil Premium as appropriate throughout the duration of a Student’s education, this could be up to 25 years of age.

 Data Subject’s Rights.
 Under data protection legislation you have a number of Rights which we have outlined below: